franksfc/Hackintosh-Opencore-Inspiron3670-franksfc/README.md

 * OpenRuntime.efi
 	* [OpenUsbKbDxe.efi (opens new window)](https://github.com/acidanthera/OpenCorePkg/releases)for DuetPkg users(systems without UEFI support)

-**Do not use VirtualSMC.efi with OpenCore, its already baked inside**.
+Do not use VirtualSMC.efi with OpenCore, its already baked inside.
 You do however require VirtualSMC.kext still

 Setting in your config.plist: